Luxed/nvim-config/notes.md

 # TODO

 - Only show git indicator when in a git repo in custom `galaxyline` line
-- Make real "dropdown" theme for Telescope based on current cursor position. (useful for quick actions like LSP Code Actions)

 # Neovim 0.5 features